 - Delete Volume

-Create New Partition or Volume
+Create a New Partition or Volume in Windows

-Then, wait for sometime while Windows check the amount of space available for Shrink.
+Then, wait for some time while Windows check the amount of space available for Shrink.
 Enter the amount of space to shrink in MB and hit ‘Shrink’.
 Once you hit the button, you will observe some free space created.
-Checkout the screen-shot below.
+Check out the screenshot below.

 Now, right-click on the free-space created and choose the first option ‘New Simple Volume’.